 Fracking – or, to give its technical term, hydraulic fracturing – is a process to get at oil and gas contained within shale rocks.
 Water, sand and a cocktail of chemicals are blasted deep underground to release the oil or gas trapped within the rocks.

 As reserves of more conventional oil and gas have dwindled, fracking is seen as a way of extracting even more of these polluting fuels.
-This has led to a fracking boom in the US, which the UK and other countries are keen to copy.
+This has led to a fracking boom in the US, which the UK was keen to copy.
 However, in November 2019, the government halted fracking in England, following the lead set by Scotland and Wales.

 Fracking has so many problems

 Energy experts say that much of the gas we’ve already found needs to stay in the ground.
 Otherwise we won’t be able to meet our emission reduction targets and limit the effects of climate change.
 So it doesn’t make sense to go after even more, especially as fracked fuels can be even more damaging to the climate than regular oil and gas.
 That’s because fracking uses more energy to extract it than conventional oil and gas, and because fracked gas appears to leak more into the atmosphere.
 Gas itself is a greenhouse gas so the overall climate impact it produces is greater.